|Date||Time||League||Season||Attendance||Man of the Match|

 But it was the visitors, who are are still searching for their first win of 2017, who came closest to scoring with almost the last kick of the first half.

 Constable’s smart turn and half volley whistled just past the frame of Arnold’s goal.

 Dover boss Kinnear was forced into making a change at half-time with Ricky Modeste struggling with a knee problem and he was replaced by James Hurst.

-Miller start the second half as he finished the first, seeing an effort go wide before team-mate Ross Lafayette, playing against his former club, and wearing a bandage to protect a cut forehead from a first half collision, saw an effort deflected away.
+Miller started the second half as he finished the first, seeing an effort go wide before team-mate Ross Lafayette, playing against his former club, and wearing a bandage to protect a cut forehead from a first-half collision, saw an effort deflected away.